openturns/openturns/python/doc/theory/data_analysis/anderson_darling_test.rst

    is considered acceptable.

-Note that :math:`d_\alpha` depends on the candidate distribution :math:`F` being tested; it is currently is limited to the case of the Normal distribution.
+Note that :math:`d_\alpha` depends on the candidate distribution :math:`F` being tested; the current version is limited to the case of the Normal distribution.

-An important notion is the so-called :math:`p`-value of the test.
+An important notion is the so-called “:math:`p`-value” of the test.
 This quantity is equal to the limit error probability :math:`\alpha_\textrm{lim}` under which the candidate distribution is rejected.
 Thus, the candidate distribution will be accepted if and only